cfgnunes/opencv-python-examples/README.md

 # Computer Vision Lab

-Computer Vision Lab - Examples using OpenCV and Python.
+Examples using OpenCV and Python.

 ## Getting Started